-Capitalised software development costs include payroll expenses and other expenses directly related to development.
-Other development expenditures that do not meet these criteria are recognised as an expense as incurred.
-Development costs previously recognised as an expense are not recognised as an asset in a subsequent period.
+Capitalized software development costs include payroll expenses and other expenses directly related to development.
+Other development expenditures that do not meet these criteria are recognized as expense as incurred.
+Development costs previously recognized as an expense are not recognized as an asset in a subsequent period.